Home » Water Quality » Water Test » 4 Ways to Test Water Hardness (Easy Methods)

 Last Updated on

-The USGS standards for water hardness levels are the following:
+The USGS standards for water hardness levels are as follows:

 • Soft water: 0 to 60 mg/L